 The research proposal must be prepared in collaboration with a CMHR Mentor

 The CMHR Mentor must be prepared to supervise the applicant, including providing the appropriate facilities/infrastructure, for the duration of the training

-All documents must be submitted by the application deadline via Western's CMHR Intake 2021 OWL Portal
+All documents must be submitted by the application deadline via Western's CMHR OWL Dropbox

 The CMHR Training & Education Committee will review potential candidates and select successful applicants

 Candidate’s Academic Achievements (including formal education and scholarship, research experiences, recognitions, prizes, etc.)